 By Stephen Copeland

 Usually, performance leads to love.
 If you perform well in school, your teacher may tell you, "Nice job."
 If you perform well in your career, your boss might give you a raise.
 If you perform well in athletics, your coach may give you more playing time.
 But if you naturally fail at some point, you end up in a monotonous cycle of never feeling good enough.
-Some wonder if the same applies to winning favor with God.
+Some wonder if the same applies to winning favour with God.

 "I used to think I had to perform to earn God's love," Cacau says.
 "Now, I understand that the absolute opposite is the case, and He accepts me just as I am."